UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 .. admonition:: For teachers

-   - Introduction 10 m
+   - Introduction 5 m
    - venv 5 m
    - Conda 5
-   - Conda exercise 30 m
+   - Exercises 30 m

 Isolated environments
 ---------------------

 - As an example, maybe you have been using TensorFlow 1.x.x for your project and
     - now you need to install a package that requires TensorFlow 2.x.x
-    - but you will still be needing the old version of TensorFlow for another package, for instance.
+    - but you will still be needing the old version of TensorFlow.
 - This is easily solved with isolated environments.

 - Another example is when a reviewer want you to remake a figure.